 The man who used to be your rock is now but a distant memory you’re desperately trying to rid yourself of.

 Only you’re not sure if you should go through with it because the repercussions might be more than you can handle…

-When an ex blocks you, it always carries a certain weight, and I want you to be mindful of the effect it might have on him, on yourself and your own personal growth.
+I want you to be mindful of the effect this move might have on him, on yourself, and your own personal growth.

 Clicking unfollow is so easy but waking up the next day and not seeing his Instagram stories and realizing that unfriending him will affect your life in a great way is a whole other ball game.

 If you think that blocking your ex on social media might be a bad idea and you’re having second thoughts, I’m here to offer some reasonable reasoning behind your actions to make the process easier.